 Tourism Office “Edificio la Democracia”

-This building was built in the mid-nineteenth century, and was owned by the Solá brothers, this building became the headquarters of the newspaper La Democracia (The Democracy), after the facilities of the famous newspaper burned them in 1900 due to disaffection with the American Federal Party, which was chaired by Don Luis Muñoz Rivera.
-It currently houses the Tourist Development Office of the Municipality of Caguas, the tourist information center where our visitors can obtain all the necessary information to spend a stay in our Creole City.
+This building was built in the mid-nineteenth century and was owned by the Solá Brother.
+It became the headquarters of La Democracia (The Democracy) Newspaper just after the previous facilities of the famous publication were burned down in 1900 by enemies of the American Federal Party.
+This Party was presided by the illustrious patriot and politician Don Luis Muñoz Rivera.
+It currently houses the Tourist Information Office of the Municipality of Caguas.
+Here, our visitors can find all the necessary information to spend a stay in our “Criollo” City.

 Phone: 787-653-8833, Exts.
 2908, 2957.